-When a breakpoint, or a debug request occurs, the normal flow of the program is interrupted.
+When a breakpoint or a debug request occurs, the normal flow of the program is interrupted.
 Debug can be treated as another type of exception.
-The interaction of the debugger with other exceptions is described in Behavior of the program counter during debug on page B-29.
+The interaction of the debugger with other exceptions is described in Behavior of the program counter in debug state on page B-30.
 This section covers the following priorities:

 - Breakpoint with Prefetch Abort

 - Interrupts

-- Data Aborts.
+- Data Aborts on page B-34.